opportunity-finder/opportunity-finder.github.io/index.md

 ### Student Home

-As a student user after signing up, you are taken to a page, which presents a form where you can complete and/or update your personal profile that will help you find the best opportunities with employers that match your profile information:
+Student user informations, which presents personal profile that will help you find the best opportunities with employers that match your profile information:

 ![](Student-page.png)

 ### Company Home

-As a student user after signing up, you are taken to a page, which presents a form where you can complete and/or update your personal profile that will help you find the best opportunities with employers that match your profile information:
+Company user informations, which presents companyl profile that will help student find the best opportunities with employers that match student profile information:

 ![](Company-page.png)

 ### About Us

-As a student user after signing up, you are taken to a page, which presents a form where you can complete and/or update your personal profile that will help you find the best opportunities with employers that match your profile information:
+Opportunity Finder information, Who we are and What we do:

 ![](AboutUs-page.png)